MonaElshikh/Stats-preview-card-component/README.md

 ### What I learned

-- using <section> selector if i will desgin full page layout, but if just a component using <div> is better
+- use section selector if i will desgin full page layout, but if just a component using div selector is better.

 ## Author